Closing the Gap Before Adulthood

 A party that is interested in the welfare of a minor who is at least seventeen years six months of age and who is alleged to be incapacitated may initiate guardianship proceedings pursuant to this article and request that any guardianship order take effect immediately on the minor's eighteenth birthday.

-A.R.S. § 14-5301.03(A)This statute provides a practical solution.
-It allows families to start the guardianship process six months before the minor turns 18.
-The court can evaluate the situation, appoint a guardian, and have everything in place so the transition is seamless.
+A.R.S. § 14-5301.03(A)This law offers a practical solution.
+It lets families start the guardianship process six months before the minor turns 18.

 Streamlined Medical Evaluations